Study the contributions of S, P, and D-wave resonances to the quasi-two-body decays $B^{0}_{s} \rightarrow \psi(3686,3770)K\pi$ in perturbative QCD approach: Computational framework

-The wave function form described under the harmonic oscillator basis is applied in this paper for charmonium $\psi(3686)$ and $\psi(3770)$ states.
-This wave function form has been successfully applied to different charmonium mesons, such as $\psi(2S)$, $\psi(3S)$, and $J/\psi$~\cite{970960082018,810375012010,752932015,765642016}.
-The longitudinally polarized wave function of $\psi(2S)$ and $\psi(1D)$ is~\cite{752932015,765642016}
+We have applied the wave function form described on the basis of the harmonic oscillator for the $\psi(3686)$ and $\psi(3770)$ states.
+This form has been successfully applied to many charmonium mesons, such as $\psi(2S)$, $\psi(3S)$, and $J/\psi$~\cite{970960082018,810375012010,752932015,765642016}.
+The longitudinally and transversely polarized wave functions of $\psi(2S)$ and $\psi(1D)$ are expressed as follows~\cite{981130032018,752932015,765642016}: